oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 - (G) The Authorization Server validates the QR code or user code and prompts the user to authenticate and accept or decline the authorization request.
 - (H) The user authenticates and grants authorization using the Authorization Device.
 - (I) The user is authenticated and authorization is granted to access the user's resources (there may be several additional messages, depending on the authentication protocol, user interface and other implementation details).
-- (J) The Authorization Server grants authorization (e.g. by issueing tokens) to the Consumption Device to access the user's resources.
+- (J) The Authorization Server grants authorization (e.g. by issuing tokens) to the Consumption Device to access the user's resources.

 ### Backchannel-Transferred Session Pattern {#btsp}